Skip to main content

 The attributes for <mathml> are:

-• @select – to disable generation of mathml content, select must be set to false, which will ignore mathml content (default true).
+• @select – to disable the generation of <mathml> content, set select to "false", (default true).

-• @output – If value is generate-files, each mathml object is placed in a separate file, under a mathml folder.
-If value is generate-fragments, each mathml object is placed in a fragment inside it’s own document with the path mathml/mathml-[n].psml (default is generate-fragments, requires pso-docx version 0.7.8 or higher).
+• @output – setting this attribute value to "generate-files", places each <mathml> object in a separate file, under a /mathml folder.
+Setting it to "generate-fragments", places each equation in its own fragment, in a document with the path mathml/mathml-[n].psml (default generate-fragments).
+Requires pso-docx version 0.7.8 or higher.

-• @convert-to-mml – if true, then mathml objects are converted to the original math ml.
-If false, the objects retain the Office Open mathml syntax (default true and always true for generate-fragments option).
+• @convert-to-mml – setting value to "true" converts equations to the original <mathml>.
+If the value is "false", objects retain the Office Open <mathml> syntax (default true, and always true for generate-fragments option).

 <footnotes>